Working with Test Settings

 | Transaction | Target |

 You can also enable or disable tests by clicking the toggle under the **Status** column.
 Note that a user with appropriate privileges can enable or disable any test listed under the account group.
-Disabling a test will not delete the test data, but the data will expire on a daily rolling basis.
+Disabling a test does not delete the test data, but the data expires on a daily rolling basis.
 See [How Long Does ThousandEyes Retain Customer Data?](https://docs.thousandeyes.com/product-documentation/user-management/user-activity/how-long-does-thousandeyes-retain-customer-data) for more information about data retention periods.
-Disabled tests do not consume [units](https://docs.thousandeyes.com/product-documentation/user-management/usage-and-billing/about-our-consumption-model).
+Disabled tests do not consume [units](https://docs.thousandeyes.com/product-documentation/user-management/usage-and-billing/about-usage-units).

 ### Updating Multiple Tests